casanova-lab/BPHunter/README.md

 **Input:** Variants in VCF format, with 5 mandatory and tab-delimited fields (CHROM, POS, ID, REF, ALT).
   - The 56 published pathogenic mutations are provided as the example of input data.
 (Data_BPMut.vcf)

-**Output:** Variants detected by BPHunter that may disrupt BP thus splicing, in a file with surfix '.bphunter.out'.
+**Output:** Variants detected by BPHunter that may disrupt BP thus splicing, in a file with surfix '.bphunter.txt'.
 The output includes the following annotation.
   - CHROM, POS, ID, REF, ALT (exactly the same as input)
   - STRAND, VAR_TYPE, GENE, BP_NAME, BP_RANK, HIT_POS, DIST_3SS, MAF, GERP, PHYLOP, ENERGY, CONSENSUS, EVI, SOURCE, IVS_TYPE, IVS_LENGTH, TRANSCRIPT_#INTRON